Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Tweed Heads West has 32 active public transport stops, all of which are bus stops.
-These stops are served by 29 different routes that together facilitate 700 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically located 160 meters from the nearest stop.
+Transport analysis shows 37 active stops operating in Tweed Heads West, offering a mix of bus services.
+These stops are served by 29 individual routes, collectively providing 693 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 160 meters from the nearest stop.

-On average, there are 100 trips per day across all routes, which equates to approximately 21 weekly trips per individual stop.
+Service frequency averages 99 trips per day across all routes, equating to approximately 18 weekly trips per stop.

 Frequently Asked Questions - Transport